Who should buy the ZoomX Invincible Run FK 3

 A heel clip that actually clips heels (in a bad way)

 Another big change in the Invincible FK3 is the redesigned heel clip, which is now thinner and extends further into the midsole.
-This made the back of the shoe more rigid and structured, thus providing “way more stability in the heel,” noted reviewers.
+This made the back of the shoe more rigid and structured, thus providing significantly more stability in the heel.

-Though this aided in preventing unnecessary side-to-sides, some runners felt the clips poking into the sides of their feet, especially on sharp turns.
+Although this really helped in preventing unnecessary side-to-sides, we sometimes felt as though the clips were poking into the sides of our feet, especially on sharp turns.

 A vulnerable lockdown in the Invincible 3

-Users report that the amount of room in the midfoot and forefoot has noticeably been dialed down, leading to a snug fit that’s no longer as accommodating for wide feet as earlier models.
+We noticed that the amount of room in the midfoot has noticeably been dialed down, leading to a snugger fit that’s no longer as accommodating for wide feet as the earlier models.

-This performance-oriented fit, however, was sorely missed at the back as plenty of runners reported experiencing a subpar heel lockdown.
-For some, cinching down on the laces alleviated this problem; for others, tightening further made its already-narrow midfoot more uncomfortable.
+This performance-oriented fit, however, was surely missing at the back as we did experience a subpar heel lockdown.
+Although cinching down on the laces helped to alleviate this problem, tightening the shoe further made its already narrow midfoot more uncomfortable.

 Reflective stripes at the back